EthereumOpenSubscriptions/standard/standards/chronologic-piper.md

 ```

 Things to consider:
-* limit for amout of keys and values
+* limit for amount of keys and values

 ### Conclusion
 This is our suggestions for the beginning of a standardization on interaction with subscription data on the Ethereum blockchain.
 We are open to suggestions, concerns, or rejections.
 Let's collaborate and build a better ecosystem.